-This CFSP has been developed in the context of the evolving national and global economic landscape, responding to emerging opportunities and challenges.
-However, Vihiga County endears to remain resilient amidst the financial and developmental challenges.
-The County shall remain on accelerating socioeconomic transformation leveraging on technology by prioritizing investments in key sectors such as agriculture, healthcare, education, infrastructure, and entrepreneurship, with a special emphasis on job creation for youth and women.
+This CFSP has been developed in the context of the evolving national and global economic landscape, responding to emerging opportunities and challenges, ensuring that Vihiga County remains resilient amidst financial and developmental challenges.
+The County shall remain on accelerating socio-economic transformation leveraging on technology by prioritizing investments in key sectors such as agriculture, healthcare, education, infrastructure, and entrepreneurship, with a special emphasis on job creation for youth and women.